{Download

 Pulitzer Center on Crisis Reporting

 2008 award for reporting trip to northern Guatemala to produce a multimedia package of published reports on conflicts among environmentalists over how to save the last roadless jungle areas while acknowledging human settlement and agriculture.
-Video/audio/print reports pending.
-See project blog at www.futureofpeten.com.
+See project blog at http://www.futureofpeten.com.

 Punch Sulzberger News Media Executive Leadership Program